TalTech-HPC-Centre/taltech-hpc-docs/docs/software/fea.md

 module use /share/apps/HPC2/SPACK/spack/share/spack/modules/linux-centos7-skylake_avx512/
 ```

-deal.ii is a C++ library that can be used to write own FEA software.
+deal.ii is a C++ library that can be used to write custom FEA software.